apollographql/apollo/docs/source/resources/faq.md

 On the client, caches can prevent multiple queries from being called when not necessary.
 Client caches for GraphQL differ from REST clients in one important way: cache can handle queries that have never been made.
 This is possible because of how a GraphQL response is normalized and stored.
 For example, if a client requests a list of movies, each movie is cached separately on the client.
 Later, if the client requests a single movie in a different query and the needed information is in the cache, the request doesn't have to be made.
 This normalized cache is a part of `apollo-client` by default.

 Cache can also be setup at the schema level.
-Whole-query caching, partial-query caching, and cache backed by a CDN can all be used to lower response times, and make a GraphQL schema as performant as possible.
+Whole-query caching, partial-query caching, and cache backed by a CDN can all be used to lower response times and make a GraphQL schema as performant as possible.

 Whole-query and CDN caches are most useful when an API receives many of the same queries.
 This commonly happens with public data, like content on pages of a site.
-Regardless of whether the API is used for public data or not, these caches almost always provide large performance benefits, and are highly recommended.
+Regardless of whether the API is used for public data or not, these caches almost always provide large performance benefits and are highly recommended.
 You can read more about how to set up whole-query and CDN caching with `apollo-server` 2.0 [here](https://www.apollographql.com/docs/guides/performance.html).

 Partial query caching can be achieved by caching the responses from underlying services with something like Redis or Memcache.
 With this strategy, even if two queries look completely different from one another, if there is any duplication of data fetched, those results can be shared, preventing unnecessary traffic.
 The [`RESTDataSource`](https://www.apollographql.com/docs/apollo-server/features/data-sources.html) does this automatically if the appropriate `cache-control` headers are present in REST responses.